Urban planning in Australia: Heritage and conservation

 The Rocks, Sydney, 2010.
 The Green Ban prevented development in this area.

 Politicians, planners and the community came to see the value of heritage buildings in Australia only recently in the 1970s.
 Laws and policies are now in place to conserve and protect historic buildings across Australia.
 The Green Ban is a key aspect in the initiation of these regulations especially the impact it had on proposed urban development in the city of Sydney.

 The Sydney Opera House is included on the heritage list of Australia.

 In the early twentieth century there was no historic sense of preservation with regard to the built environment and people were happy to see the old replaced by the new.
 Then in the 1970s came the Green Bans movement imposed by builders labourers across Australia, being particularly prominent in Sydney.
 The Green Ban was created to defend the demolition of older style buildings that were to make way for new developments of skyscrapers, shopping precincts and luxury apartments.
 It was initiated by the builders labourers that were hired to construct these new buildings and was the first of its kind around the world.
 The key element of the movement came from the New South Wales Builders Labourers Federation (NSWBLF) which consisted of over 100 union members that belonged to the Communist Party of Australia.
 The most famous union leaders of the NSWBLF were Bob Pringle, Joe Owens and Jack Mundey.
 Many critics of the union disputed that they were denying workers employment but the union responded that they wanted to build but in a way that enhanced the built environment, such as schools and houses for the everyday person not buildings based on developers' needs.
 Among the 40 green bans imposed in NSW, The Rocks in Sydney was the most significant areas saved.
 The green ban prevented the demolition of some of the oldest buildings in Australia and beautiful foreshore parks which were going to be replaced by concrete, glass office blocks.

 States and territories of Australia have since implemented heritage acts and have heritage frameworks in place to protect buildings and places of cultural significance.
 On a national scale in 1999 the Environment Protection and Biodiversity Conservation Act was introduced which outlines a National Heritage List (NHL).
 The NHL is in place to protect "exceptional natural and cultural places that contribute to Australia's national identity".
 Since then measurements of heritage have evolved and in 2011, there are 113 places listed of iconic heritage value to the whole of Australia, which include the Sydney Opera House, Melbourne Cricket Ground and Anzac Parade in Canberra.

-Urban planning in Australia in the 21st century now has very strict guidelines to follow and heritage is of fundamental significance in the decision making process before any construction takes place.
-As developers now know there will always be people watching and ready to protect Australia's cultural history.
+Urban planning in Australia in the 21st century is subject to planning and heritage regulations.
+Heritage considerations may form part of the assessment process for proposed construction and development, particularly where heritage-listed or culturally significant sites are involved.